valancej/circleci-blog/README.md

 **Note** these examples leverage the anchore/anchore-engine@1.0.0 CircleCi orb.
 Additionally, they require a .circleci directory and `config.yml` file.

 ### Adding Anchore scanning of a public image scan job to a CircleCi workflow:

+Here the public image is just the anchore-engine:latest image.

 ```
 version: 2.1
 orbs: